schellenberg/computerscience20/docs/_sources/VisualProgrammingEnv/FirstProgram.rst.txt

    What would happen when you click the green flag, given the code below?

    .. image:: images/scratch_broadcast_check_1.png

 .. mchoice:: scratch_broadcast_check_2
    :answer_a: The current sprite would say "Go" for 1 second, say "Green!" for 1 second, then move 10 steps.
    :answer_b: The current sprite would say "Go" for 1 second, move 10 steps, then say "Green!" for 1 second after the sprite stops moving.
    :answer_c: The current sprite would say "Go" for 1 second, then simultaneously move 10 steps and say "Green!" for 1 second.
    :correct: c
    :feedback_a: No, sending the broadcast will will cause the second chunk of blocks to execute, but will not stop the first chunk of code from continuing to execute.
 In other words, Scratch will not wait for the broadcast to be resolved before completing the rest of the chunk of code (in this case, the move 10 steps block).
    :feedback_b: No, both the say "Green" block and the move 10 steps block will happen simultaneously.
    :feedback_c: Yes, sending the broadcast will will cause the second chunk of blocks to execute, but will not stop the first chunk of code from continuing to execute.

    What would happen when you click the green flag, given the code below?

    .. image:: images/scratch_broadcast_check_2.png

 .. mchoice:: scratch_broadcast_check_3
-   :answer_a: The current sprite would say "Go" for 1 second, say "Green!" for 2 seconds, then move 10 steps.
+   :answer_a: The current sprite would say "Go" for 1 second, say "Green!" for 1 second, then move 10 steps.
-   :answer_b: The current sprite would say "Go" for 1 second, move 10 steps, then say "Green!" for 2 seconds after the sprite stops moving.
+   :answer_b: The current sprite would say "Go" for 1 second, move 10 steps, then say "Green!" for 1 second after the sprite stops moving.
-   :answer_c: The current sprite would say "Go" for 1 second, then simultaneously move 10 steps and say "Green!" for 2 seconds.
+   :answer_c: The current sprite would say "Go" for 1 second, then simultaneously move 10 steps and say "Green!" for 1 second.
    :correct: a
    :feedback_a: Yes!
 Since we are now using a broadcast and wait block, Scratch will pause the execution of the chunk of code that sent the broadcast until all scripts that reacted to the broadcast being sent have finished executing.
    :feedback_b: No, the broadcast happens before the move, so the sprite will say "Green" before it moves.